Philippus/elastic4s/README.md

 ## Building and Testing

-This project is built with SBT.
+This project is built with sbt.
 So to build with:

 ```bash
 sbt compile